JesperLundberg/projektgunnar.nvim/README.md

 #### TODO

-- [ ] Make sure mini.notify is unloaded after each run as it takes over messages otherwise

 #### Credits

 [Issafalcon](https://github.com/Issafalcon/) - for being patient with questions and giving me clues on what to look into.